jon-brandy/hackthebox/Categories/Sherlocks/Loggy/README.md

 ## Lessons Learned:
-1. Using Ghidra and **ANY.RUN** to identify Programming Language used by the Malware.
+1. Using Ghidra, **ANY.RUN**, and Detect It Easy (DIE) to identify Programming Language used by the Malware.
-2. Using PE Studio and Detect it Easy (DIE) to identify Malicious Function Call.
+2. Using PE Studio and API Monitor to identify Malicious Function Call.
 3. Identify the FTP domain Used for Data Exfiltration.
 4. Using GoReSym plugin for Binary Ninja.